pay-pies/howtovanillahtml/README.md

 # How To Vanilla HTML & CSS ( A Guide )

 This is a site which is a walkthrough through the basics of vanilla HTML & CSS.
-It can be accessed here https://pay-pies.neetocode.com/site/qingrui-xie/01JFXA9VW3TAXP1466STQS8ESY and has been hosted on neetocode.
+It can be accessed here https://howtovanillahtml.vercel.app/ and has been hosted on vercel.

 I have used Vanilla HTML ( with CSS inside the style element ), edited in Microsoft VS Code (Visual Studio Code).